Cat5TV/cat5tv-miners/README.md

 ## Quick Thoughts

+### Start with CPU

+New to mining?
+The CPU miner is dead simple to get up and running.
+Start there.
+Get it working first.
+Add GPU mining second.

 ### CPU vs GPU

 A CPU miner uses the system's CPU cores instead of the GPU (graphics card) cores, making it ideal for systems that lack a powerful GPU.
 This makes mining possible on lesser systems like a Raspberry Pi 3, but also can provide a very good hashrate on desktop computers as well.